Rsaz88/Medical-Cost-Prediction-/README.md

 # Medical Cost Prediction Using Machine Learning

-This project was an AI & Datascince exercise of MCIT Future Skills program
+This project was an AI & Data Science exercise of MCIT Future Skills program

 ## Dataset :